-We limit the number of other public company boards our directors may join to ensure that our directors are able to rigorously prepare for and participate in Board and Committee meetings, to ask direct questions and require straight answers, and to spend the time needed, including by meeting as frequently as necessary, to properly discharge their responsibilities and duties as directors.
-Directors who are full time employees of the Company or who serve as chief executive officers or equivalent positions at other public companies may not serve on more than one other board of a publicly-traded company.
+We limit the number of other public company boards our directors may join to ensure that our directors are able to rigorously prepare for and participate in Board and Committee meetings.
+Directors who are full-time employees of the Company or who serve as chief executive officers or equivalent positions at other public companies may not serve on more than one other board of a publicly traded company.
 Other directors may not serve on more than three other boards of public companies.
 Any director seeking to join the board of directors of another public company or for-profit organization must first notify the Governance Committee before accepting an invitation to serve on another board.